 I encourage you to make cardamom chai for a friend or loved one that you feel distant with, but would love to connect with again on a deeper level.
 Chai is the cure for mending relationships, I swear!

 To delve deep into the questions that the Full Moon in Sagittarius conjures up, you may want to lay Tarot or Oracle cards.
 You can use the Sagittarius Full Moon Spread and explore the themes further.
-Please tag me in your spread on Instagram, as I’d love to know how you connected to the spread!
-You can include #mooninsights in your post to connect with others in the community.
+Please tag me in your spread on Instagram, as I’d love to know how you connected to your cards!

 Did you know your intuition is heightened during a full moon?